 - a.
-Help deliver strengthened serious violence reduction plans (building on existing knife crime action plans and improving the response in respect of Safeguarding, Education and the involvement of girls as victims and perpetrators;) completed by all boroughs, supported by close collaboration with London Councils and crime reduction partners. - b.
-The London Councils web-based best practise repository is expanded to develop leading practice identified through a programme of borough visits further developed and publicised supported by interactive sessions for practitioners. - c.
+Help deliver strengthened serious violence reduction plans (building on existing knife crime action plans and improving the response in respect of Safeguarding, Education and the involvement of girls as victims and perpetrators; ) completed by all boroughs, supported by close collaboration with London Councils and crime reduction partners. - b.
+The London Councils web-based best practise repository is expanded to develop leading practice identified through a programme of borough visits further developed and publicised - supported by interactive sessions for practitioners. - c.
 Lobby for agreement to establishing a collaborative pan-London approach to commissioning domestic abuse refuges, including by intervention in passage of the Domestic Abuse Bill, that is informed by emerging London Councils policy and supported by the Mayor. - d.
-Develop solutions to support safer housing approaches to protect young people from gangs, lobby for support for the solutions, including the development of robust protocols on out-of-borough placements, winning partners including housing providers and the Mayor where necessary. - e.
-Lobby for a strengthened approach to Prevent delivery, which provides support for all boroughs, underpinned by effective intelligence and information sharing with boroughs.

-2 Act to ensure every Londoner feels safe, supported by both front-line policing and borough commitment to crime prevention a.
-Shape the development of the Police and Crime Plan for 2021-25, working through the LCRB and direct engagement with the Mayor's Office and publicise the London borough position.
+Lobby for a strengthened approach to Prevent delivery, which provides support for all boroughs, underpinned by effective intelligence and information sharing with boroughs. - 4.2 Act to ensure every Londoner feels safe, supported by both front-line policing and borough commitment to crime prevention; and step up work to tackle the causes of inequality within the Criminal Justice System

-Boroughs play an effective part in city government, helping ensure new investment strengthens front-line policing, police estate and facilities, and also ensuring the Police and Crime Plan sets a clear and focussed strategy, to bear down on priority crime, reduce the fear of crime and make our communities safer.
+Boroughs play an effective part in city government, helping ensure new investment strengthens front-line policing, police estate and facilities, and also ensuring the Police and Crime Plan sets a clear and focussed strategy, to bear down on priority crime, reduce the fear of crime and make our communities safer - taking into account the need to take practical action to tackle inequality and any identified unfairness.